zanzers/Flight_Schedule/README.md

 ## Project Title: Airport Flight Schedule Management System

 **Description:**
     This system allows users to view flight schedules, including arrival and departure times, as well as airport codes for airlines.
-Admin users have additional privileges to manage the flight schedules by creating, updating, and deleting entries.
+Admin users have additional privileges to manage the flight schedules by creating, updating, and deleting flight schedule.

 ## Installation
 1. Install Flask: